-Family may be asked to wait in the waiting area while the care team provides care.
+Family and friends may be asked to wait in the waiting area while the care team provides care.
 However, sometimes family may ask or be asked to stay so they can better understand the care needed for their loved one after discharge.

-6. Are any areas of the hospital exempt from this policy?
+6. Are any areas of the health center/home exempt from this policy?

 Providing care for your loved one is our top priority so that we can support them in healing and recovery.
 Often, this means encouraging family presence.
 Sometimes, it means we may need to restrict the length of visits or the number of visitors.
-This will be determined through discussion between the care team, the patient, and the family.
+This will be determined through discussion between the care team, the patient/resident, and the family.